kevwalsh/carota/_posts/2016-01-01-stuff-to-do.md

 ---
 layout: page
 title: "Coming for the weekend?"
-excerpt: "Some stuff to do around here... cycling, hiking, swimming, eating, drinking, napping.
+excerpt: "Some stuff to do around here... cycling, hiking, swimming, eating, drinking.
 Read on..."
-categories: MAC
-tags: [terminal, iTerm2, OS X]
-date: 2015-04-29T21:32:27+02:00
-comments: true
+image:
+  icon: tent.gif
 ---

 #### A map